chris-hildebrandt/chris-hildebrandt/README.md

 <!--
 **chris-hildebrandt/chris-hildebrandt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I'm chris, I'm a full-stack software engineer.
+I'm chris, I'm a full-stack software developer.
 I come from a background in businesses management, philosophy, and ethics.

 - 🔭 I’m currently writing a novel!
 - 🌱 I’m currently learning C# and MySQL